stellar-deprecated/kelp/README.md

 3. Clone the repo into `$GOPATH/src/github.com/lightyeario/kelp`: `git clone git@github.com:lightyeario/kelp.git`
 4. Change to the kelp directory and install the dependencies: `glide install`
 5. Build the binaries: `go install github.com/lightyeario/kelp/...`
-6. Confirm _one new binary_ in `$GOPATH/bin`: `trader`.
+6. Confirm _one new binary_ in `$GOPATH/bin`: `kelp`.

-## Running the Trader Bot
+## Running Kelp

-The Trader Bot places orders on the [Stellar marketplace][stellarx] based on the selected strategy.
+Kelp places orders on the [Stellar marketplace][stellarx] based on the selected strategy.
 Configuration files specify the Stellar account and strategy details.

+These are the following commands available from the `kelp` binary:
+- exchanges   Lists the available exchange integrations
+- strategies  Lists the available strategies
+- trade       Trades with a specific strategy against the Stellar universal marketplace.
+- help        Help about any command

-`trader` has three required parameters which are:
+The `trade` command has three parameters which are:

 - **botConf**: `.cfg` file with the account details, [sample file here](examples/configs/trader/sample_trader.cfg).
 - **stratType**: the strategy you want to run (`sell`, `buysell`, `balanced`, `mirror`, `delete`).
 - **stratConf**: `.cfg` file specific to your chosen strategy, [sample files here](examples/configs/trader/).

-Example:
+Here's an example of how to start the trading bot with the _buysell_ strategy:

-`trader --botConf trader.cfg --stratType buysell --stratConf buysell.cfg`
+`kelp trade --botConf trader.cfg --stratType buysell --stratConf buysell.cfg`

+If you are ever stuck, just invoke the `kelp` binary directly or type `kelp help [command]` for help with a specific command.

 ## Be Smart and Go Slow